d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 \boxed{h \approx \frac{\pi}{2}\, r_0\, m_p\, c^3 \approx \frac{\pi}{2}\, \frac{r_0^4}{(\varepsilon_0\mu_0)^{3/2}}}
 $$

-Using $r_0 \approx 1.2\times10^{-15}$ m reproduces $h \approx 6.626\times10^{-34}$ J·s.
+Using $r_0 \approx 1.2\times10^{-15}$ m places the estimate numerically near the observed value of $h$ (about $6.626\times10^{-34}$ J·s).

-The point of the expression is not merely that it gives the right order of magnitude.
+The point of the expression is not merely that it lands in the right ballpark.
 It is that the same support scale that already entered the gravity-side analysis reappears here in the closure-side analysis, now with the vacuum pair supplying the cycling factor.
 That is the convergence the paper wants the reader to notice: gravity and action are not being derived from unrelated hidden scales, but from different readings of the same support geometry in the same medium.

-Both $h$ and $G$ now emerge from the same nuclear support scale $r_0$ together with $\varepsilon_0$, $\mu_0$.
-No external quantum constant is inserted.
-What remains open is not whether the factorization can be written, but why the support scale and closure amplitude take the values they do.
+Both $h$ and $G$ can now be written against the same nuclear support scale $r_0$ together with $\varepsilon_0$, $\mu_0$.
+The remaining open question is not whether that factorization can be written, but why the support scale and closure amplitude take the values they do.

 ---